henrygambles/Swonzo/README.md

 Swonzo was never explicitly devleoped for public use (Monzo states at the top of its API documentation that the "Monzo Developer API is not suitable for building public applications") - though I was keen to make Swonzo capable of handling data from any Monzo account.

-I really enjoyed and learnt a lot from building Swonzo...
+I really enjoyed and learnt a lot from building Swonzo.

 **UX**